okohring/whippup/README.md

 2. A matching GitHub release tag, such as `v1.15.144`.
 3. A plugin ZIP attached to the release, such as `program-agenda-v1-15-144.zip`.

-The updater inside Whippup checks this GitHub repository for the latest release and downloads the uploaded plugin ZIP asset.
+The updater inside Stagecard checks this GitHub repository for the latest release and downloads the uploaded plugin ZIP asset.

 ## Important packaging note